-Here at Eastington Primary, our community stretches far and wide, beyond our school gates and even beyond the village itself.
+Here at Eastington Primary, our community stretches far and wide, beyond our school gates and beyond the village itself.
 We are lucky to have links with several schools and children have the opportunity to find out a little bit more about the lives of others through these links.

 Charles Dickens Primary School